 FlySafair flights are rated 4.7/5 based on 9 customer reviews

 Woohoo!
 FlySafair recently celebrated their 1 millionth flight ticket sold last year and continue to have a kick-ass on-time record!
 They took home the top prize for 2016 as the most on-time airline in South Africa!
-Not only did they top the stats last year, they also started 2016 off with a bang!
-For the month of July 2016 they were the most on-time airline at all three monitored airports, scoring 96% at Cape Town and 99% at Durban.
-FlyBlueCrane beat them in Johannesburg where the airline only scored 94%.
+Not only did they top the stats last year, they also ended 2016 off with a bang!
+For the month of December 2016 they were the most on-time airline at all three monitored airports, scoring 96% at Cape Town, 94% in Johannesburg and 92% at Durban.

 Have you seen FlySafair's new website?
 Their sleek new design is making it even easier for passengers to book affordable airfares.

 FlySafair is planning to be South Africa's first true low cost carrier.
 The airline is owned by Safair Operations (Pty) Limited, which has over 50 years of experience in the Aviation industry.
 This also makes them the oldest new airline!
 They started out with Cape Town- Johannesburg flights and quickly followed it with Cape Town - Port Elizabeth and Cape Town - George flights.
 Since then they have added a number of domestic routes to their network.

 In the typical fashion of a low cost carrier, meals and drinks will be up for sale during the flight (cash only), and there'll be no business class section.
 The airline plans to differentiate itself from other low cost airlines in South Africa by providing lower airfares, better service and more on time performance.

 Want to know more about FlySafair?
 Check out our awesome FlySafair infographic summarizing everything you want to know about the low cost carrier!